Gunnvant/transfomer_models/Using Transformers/notes.md

 HF provides the tokenizer for a particular model via `AutoTokenizer` class.
 Below snippet from the official course

+To know which all models are available one can visit [this](https://huggingface.co/models?pipeline_tag=text-classification&sort=downloads) page

 ```python
 from transformers import AutoTokenizer